eidietrich/mt-leg-vote-viz/NOTES.md

 OUTPUT:
 - Responsive HTML that can be dropped into a BLOX HTML asset
 - AND/OR
-- Static version for sharing on social media (#TODO)
+- Static .png version for sharing on social media

-Workplan:
-- Add export to social-friendly .png?

 TODO:
 - Add version number to output code